 In the past year or so I had become fairly good at talking myself down when these anxiety attacks would set in; I got to the point where I was able to stomp on them before they got too bad.
 They were uncomfortable, but nothing I couldn’t handle.
 I was wrong to assume they would remain at a manageable level while traveling.
 This was anything but manageable.
 I couldn’t calm down.
 It gripped me from every angle.
-Clammy skin, racing heart, difficulty breathing, hot flashes, cold flashes, numbness in my limbs, irrational thoughts, inability to speak or form coherent sentences, fear of literally everything around me, afraid to do so much as walk to the bathroom , convinced I was on the verge of death or going insane… all at once.
+Clammy skin, racing heart, difficulty breathing, hot flashes, cold flashes, numbness in my limbs, irrational thoughts, inability to speak or form coherent sentences, afraid to do so much as walk to the bathroom convinced I was on the verge of death or going insane… all at once.
 I hadn’t experienced an anxiety attack like this in a long while.
 And it came and went for 2 DAYS STRAIGHT.
 Had I known that the panic would present itself to me as if I was experiencing it for the first time yet again, I think I would have done a few things differently before leaving home.
 But I didn’t, so here I am.
-While I have kept the anxiety at bay for the past day or so, it hasn’t really left.
+While I have kept it at bay for the past day or so, it hasn’t really left.
 It’s just been lingering here in my chest, patiently waiting for me slip up so it can take hold with full force once more.
 It is mentally exhausting to have to talk myself down again every few minutes (which also makes traveling a lot less fun).

 So now I find myself in a tough position.
 With no support system nearby, I have to discover a way to tackle this before moving on or I’ll surely find myself back home before the month is over.
 It has already taken a massive amount of strength for me not to book an immediate flight back to the US (I’ve resisted the urge at least 3 times), and phone calls back home can only do so much for my mental state.
 I need to find a way of dealing with this so that I can do what I set out to do.
-My dreams will turn to dust unless I get this under control.

 While I’m not in a particularly wonderful location for honorable psychiatry, I am lucky to find myself in a place where meditation is taught and practiced around every corner.
 And with meditation being scientifically proven to combat stress and anxiety, I think that is where I’ll start.
 I haven’t been too successful with it in the past, but I think I’m motivated enough to try harder this time.
 Please wish me luck.

 ******As a disclaimer, I’d just like to add that all of this panic is totally irrational; there is no reason to fear anything here in Thailand (unless you go looking for trouble or let down your guard, as the case would be anywhere).
-This post was not meant to make anyone scared of traveling to this part of the world (as many people I know seem to think this is a dangerous place).
+This post was not meant to make anyone scared of traveling to this part of the world… as many people I know seem to think this is a dangerous place.
 I only wanted to give you a small window into dealing with anxiety and my personal journey to conquer it. ******